kumar303/ezboot/README.rst

 developers are testing their changes manually on real devices with the latest builds.
 It's a pain to maintain a development device yourself so this created an itch that had to be scratched.
-There is some prior art on B2G scripts but they had different goals or they were done with cryptic bash magic.
+There is plenty of prior art on B2G scripts but each had different goals or they were done with cryptic bash magic.